NEXT UP ON this.

-For Aleksandar Prodanovic, who began working as a finance graduate at international property and infrastructure group Lendlease in early February, the reality has been a ‘stark contrast’ to his initial expectations.
+For Aleksandar Prodanovic, who began working as a finance graduate at international property and infrastructure group Lendlease in early February of 2020, the reality was a ‘stark contrast’ to his initial expectations.

-‘When I first started, I expected to be bombarded with tasks that required immediate attention and was expecting to take a “learn on the job” approach,’ says Prodanovic, who graduated from a Deakin Masters of Commerce last year.
+‘When I first started, I expected to be bombarded with tasks that required immediate attention and was expecting to take a “learn on the job” approach,’ says Prodanovic, who graduated from a Deakin Masters of Commerce in 2019.

 ‘I expected a lot less support than I got from my colleagues.
 They were more than happy to lend a hand or explain anything I was unsure about.’